TobiasTao/vscode-md/docs/GFM.md

 @octocat :+1: This PR looks great - it's ready to merge! :shipit:
 ```

-@octocat 👍 This PR looks great - it's ready to merge! :shipit:
+s@octocat 👍 This PR looks great - it's ready to merge! :shipit:

 Typing : will bring up a list of suggested emoji.
 The list will filter as you type, so once you find the emoji you're looking for, press Tab or Enter to complete the highlighted result.For a full list of available emoji and codes, check out emoji-cheat-sheet.com.UnderscoresLine Breaks

-My basic recommendation for learning how line breaks work is to experiment and discover -- hit <Enter> once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
+My basic recommendation for learning how line breaks work is to experiment and discover -- hit <enter> once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
 You'll soon learn to get what you want.
 "Markdown Toggle" is your friend.